CitiesSkylinesMods/DocumentationWiki/Writerside/topics/General.md

 #### User interface scale

 > TM:PE v11.1.1 replaced the **Compact main menu** option with this **UI Scaling** option.
 Subsequent versions made more
-> panels respect the setting, including the [Speed Limits](Speed-Limits.md) panel in v11.6.2.
+> panels respect the setting, including the [](Speed-Limits.md) panel in v11.6.2.
 As of v11.6.1 TM:PE is also
 > fully compatible with [UI Resolution mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2487213155).

 * You can use the slider to shrink or grow the size of UI panels